Twyford, Berkshire: Today

-Twyford today is largely a commuter settlement for workers travelling to Reading, Maidenhead, Wokingham and, further afield, London.
-Local commerce and hence employment is limited by its closeness to the major conurbations of Reading and Maidenhead, where there are major shopping facilities.
-It does, however, have a large Waitrose supermarket, Tesco Express, and other shops, cafes, restaurants and a post office.
-This makes it the local centre for the northern part of Wokingham district.
-The village is considered an affluent area where property prices are significantly higher than the national average (probably due to the fact that Twyford provides an easy route to London).

 The population of Twyford in the 2011 Census was 6,618.
 Of this, 20.84% were aged 0–15, while 19.96% were aged 65+, leaving a relatively small working age population compared to the rest of Wokingham Borough.
 There are 2,611 individual dwellings in the ward of Twyford, the majority of which are detached.
 In 2011, 72.31% of residents aged 16–74 were in employment, the majority of whom held Managerial, Professional or Technical positions.
 Only 0.5% were registered as actively seeking employment.

 The average life expectancy at birth is 80.1 years for males and 84.7 years for females.
 Twyford is also home to the global headquarters of the international construction and services company, Interserve, which employs 75,000 people worldwide.
 Twyford is also a place of great community spirit and has many annual events.
 Popular in recent years have been the annual Twyford Beer Festival, and Twyfest, which is a week long festival of different events from live music, school discos, quiz nights and talent shows.